vivesweb/printable_labels_pdf/README.md

 # printable_labels_pdf
-Generate pdf file with printable labels
+Generate pdf file with printable labels with PHP code.

  ## CREATE A PDF FILE WITH LABELS EASELY: